anthonyec/website/src/_posts/2023-06-14-godot-transparent-windows/index.md

 1. Select the Window node you want to make transparent
 2. In the Inspector panel, go to `Window > Flags`
-3. Enable the `Borderless` toggle
+3. Enable the `Borderless` and `Transparent` toggle
 4. Scroll down to the Viewport section in the Inspector
 5. Enable the `Transparent BG` toggle

 <img src="./inspector_screenshot.png" width="385"/>

-If you want Window nodes to appear outside the main window and also make them transparent, enable `Transparent` instead of `Borderless`.
+If you want Window nodes to appear outside the main window, go into Project Settings and turn off `Display > Window > Subwindows > Embedded Subwindows`.

-Then back in Project Settings, go to `Display > Window > Subwindows` and turn off `Embedded Subwindows`.

 ![Screenshot of the embedded subwindows setting](./subwindows_screenshot.png)